-Almost 12 years have passed since Bernie Madoff was sentenced to 150 years in prison with a restitution of $170 billion for perpetrating an elaborate Ponzi scheme that harmed thousands of clients.
+Almost 12 years have passed since Bernie Madoff was sentenced to 150 years in prison with restitution of $170 billion for perpetrating an elaborate Ponzi scheme that harmed thousands of clients.
 Widely regarded as the largest fraudulent investment scandal in U.S. history, the Madoff case widely publicized the need for advisors and investors to perform their own due diligence by reviewing documents and asking relevant questions before investing.

-Ongoing legal action against New York-based investment advisor GPB Capital Holdings, LLC, serves as a reminder of the need for advisers to adhere to their fiduciary duty to clients and the importance for investors – in this case many of them seniors – to understand the inherent risk in any investment opportunity.
+Ongoing legal action against New York-based investment advisor GPB Capital Holdings, LLC, serves as a reminder of the need for advisers to adhere to their fiduciary duty to clients and the importance for investors – in this case, many of them seniors – to understand the inherent risk in any investment opportunity.

 The Case Against GPB Capital

 The North American Securities Administrators Association (NASAA) announced on February 4, 2021, that seven state securities had filed regulatory actions against GPB Capital.
 The same day, the U.S. Securities and Exchange Commission (SEC) charged Jeffry Schneider, David Gentile, and Jeffrey Lash of GPB Capital and affiliated entities with violating federal securities laws by running a $1.7 billion Ponzi-like private placement scheme that allegedly swindled more than 17,000 retail investors nationwide, approximately 4,000 of them seniors.
 See the SEC Press Release here.
 The defendants have entered pleas of not guilty.